 FOR IMMEDIATE RELEASE:

-Representative Greg Smith is currently serving his twelfth term as a State Representative, making him the longest serving member in the Oregon Legislature.
+Representative Greg Smith is currently serving his twelfth term as a State Representative, making him the longest serving member in the Oregon Legislature, as well as the 4th longest serving State Representative in Oregon History.
 He holds a gavel as the Co-Chair of the Joint Ways and Means Subcommittee on General Government.
 Representative Smith also serves as the Co-Vice Chair of the full Joint Ways and Means Committee.
 Additionally, he is the ranking member on the House Revenue Committee.
-To reach out, please visit Rep Smith’s Facebook Page or send him an email at email@example.com
+To reach out, please visit Rep Smith’s Facebook Page or send him an email at firstname.lastname@example.org

 Representative Greg Smith